Technology > Calibration > NISAR Calibration

 NISAR Calibration

 Post-launch cal/val activities may involve imaging well established ground targets.
 NISAR cal/val will partially use a Corner Reflector (CR) array as these targets are commonly used for SAR systems.
-As many as 20 corner reflectors located in NISAR's swath over the Oklahoma and Texas areas will be deployed for NISAR calibration.
+17 corner reflectors will be located in NISAR's swath over the Oklahoma and will be deployed for NISAR calibration.

 Construction